 Soon, winged aphids will prefer the later planted or later maturing fields.
 Once most of the plants in a field have been colonized or there are numerous aphid "hot spots", aphids/plant numbers can increase quickly.
 To be conservative, use an aphid population doubling time of 2 days to estimate how fast populations will grow and to help determine scouting frequency.
 When winged aphids are abundant, fields can be infested and reach threshold fairly quickly.

 However, don't be too quick to treat populations where most nymphs have wing pads or where predators or mummies from parasitic wasps are abundant.
 Some infestations this summer have collapsed when winged aphids left the field.

 In SW and WC MN, we typically see a large movement of winged aphids as soybeans’ terminal vegetative growth stops.
 This usually occurs the last week of July, or about a week before Farmfest and the Sturgis motorcycle rally.
 Like the aphids, Sturgis is later this year.

-Just for the sake of being redundant…more information on aphid scouting can be found at: Soybean aphid scouting.
-Entomologists channel Jack Webb - a discussion on aphid management economics can be found at: Just the facts
+Just for the sake of being redundant…more information on aphid scouting can be found at: Scouting for soybean aphid.

 While looking for cysts in a long term soybean cyst nematode experiment, we found aphids on plants showing potassium deficiency.
 On the roots, we noticed large numerous clover root mealybugs.
 Mealybugs are related to aphids and produce honeydew.
 Ants were tending the aphid colonies above ground and the mealybugs below for honeydew.